How long do electric car batteries last? What 6,300 electric vehicles tell us about EV battery life

 - These graphs can offer insight into average EV battery life over time, but they should not be interpreted as precise predictions for any specific vehicle.

-- A subset of vehicle makes, models and years are not available in the visualisation.
-We have excluded vehicles with insufficient data, so don’t be alarmed if your car of choice is missing.
+- A subset of vehicle makes, models and years are not available in the visualisation due to insufficient data.

 Subscribe to the Geotab Blog